hernantz/blog/content/its-the-competition-stupid.md

 Even in an unfair system, competition drives progress.

-No somos Dios.
-Nuestra existencia es fragil.
-No podemos aplicar justicia divina.

-Cuando hablamos de que la justicia es un ideal inalcanzable, estoy incluyendo a la desigualdad.
-Somos todos distintos, biologica y culturalmente, diferimos tambien en capacidades, valores y gustos (hay gente ciega, gente mas inteligente, etc).
-Parte de aceptar la realidad y la injusticia es que no existe la igualdad de oportunidades.

 A career open to all talents: every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.

-Corollary: Success cannot be guaranteed.

 Impones barreras en tu empresa para que no cualquiera puede entrar, solo los que vos crees mas aptos para un puesto.
 Impones barreras para limitar el accionar de violentos o psicopatas.

-Some places are hot and some are cold.
-Some planets have life and some don't.
-Some windows face a beautiful view to the ocean and some don't.

-- Lack of opportunities: Someone should provide them.
-These roles are delegated to the government.

 The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of world we want to live in.